 It is the student's responsibility to provide verification of high school completion.
-Without such verification, the student may not be allowed to register for the current term or continue enrollment.
+Without such verification, the student may not be allowed to register for the current term or continue enrollment and will be in jeopardy of revocation of admission to the university as well as losing all financial aid.